forensicmatt/RustyUsn/README.md

 # RustyUsn
-A fast USN Parser writen in Rust.
+A fast and cross platform USN Parser writen in Rust.

 ```
 RusyUsn 0.2.0